econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 [^college]: We focus on college educated households partly because a growing body of literature - including @velasquezgiraldoJMP's work cited above -- finds that the behavior of the college-educated population comes much closer to matching the predications of optimizing models than the behavior of people with less education).

-But the broader point is that, recently, our modeling and conceptual tools (including the concept that softer data like surveys should be taken seriously) have advanced to the point where it is finally possible to construct rational optimizing models of life cycle financial choice that can serve as a credible justification for normative advice.
+But the broader point is that, recently, our modeling and conceptual tools (including the idea that softer data like surveys should be taken seriously) have advanced to the point where it is finally possible to construct rational optimizing models of life cycle financial choice that can serve as a credible justification for normative advice.

 # Models

 The academic literature on life cycle modeling is extraordinarily rich, and we cannot hope to do justice to it here.
 What we have done instead is to construct a 'toy model' that captures some key points and ideas.
 We think of this as a starting point for what we hope will be a new literature that aims to integrate insights from many different kinds of evidence into a plausible framework for thinking realistically about life cycle financial choice.

-One kind of further evidence that we view as vital to incorporate in future models is the experience of financial advisors themselves in interactions with their clients.
+One kind of further evidence that we view as vital is the experience of financial advisors themselves in interactions with their clients.
 We have been told,[^nodrawdown] for example, that advice that clients should run their wealth down to zero then live pension-check to pension-check would be so unwelcome that a financial advisor who provided that advice would be fired.

 [^nodrawdown]: Personal communication, James Tzitzouris with Christopher Carroll, 2024-05-15.

 The kinds of models we are examining here are well suited to the task of crafting systematic advice for clients like employers who need to hire 401(k) plan providers.
-It is not hard to imagine that such clients might be attracted to a 401(k) provider whose advice is justified by, and can be explained using the logic of, a well-specified model of optimal choice.
+It is not hard to imagine that such employers might be attracted to a 401(k) provider whose advice is justified by, and can be explained using the logic of, a well-specified model of optimal choice.
 That might be more persuasive than 'trust us, we know what we are doing.'

 For purposes like 401(k) or other pension plan design, the optimization problem can be constrained to one that satisfies the legal obligations the employers have to their employees.
 For example, the employer's contract is with the employee, not with the employee's heirs.
-The employee's duty is to craft a plan that is expected to permit the employee to have adequate resources for their own expenditures during retirement.
+The employer's duty is to craft a plan that is expected to permit the employee to have adequate resources for their own expenditures during retirement.
 These legal considerations effectively prohibit the advisor from including a bequest motive in its optimization objective.[^planprovideradvantage]

-[^planprovideradvantage]: One way to accommodate this requirement would be to limit the empirical sample used to estimate the model to childless employees.
+[^planprovideradvantage]: One way to accommodate this requirement would be to limit the empirical sample used to estimate the model to childless people.
 This might not be feasible with public datasets like the SCF because the sample sizes might be too small; but with large administrative data of the kind available to 401(k) providers it should be possible.

 ## The Baseline Academic Models